 3. Can energy be renewable?

-Yes!
-Renewable energy includes sources like solar, wind, and hydroelectric power that naturally replenish and help protect the environment.
+Yes.
+Renewable energy includes sources like solar, wind, and hydroelectric power that naturally replenish and can reduce reliance on finite fuels.

 4. How can I boost my energy?